RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - An Administrator unlocks an account that has been locked as a result of unsuccessful authentication attempts

-- An Administrator changes the type of authenticator, e.g., from password to biometrics
+- An Administrator changes the type of authenticator, e.g., from smart card login to password

-- LOCAL DATA ENTRY:

-- All security-relevant data that is entered in the system

-- REMOTE DATA ENTRY:

-- All security-relevant messages that are received by the system

-- DATA EXPORT AND OUTPUT:
+- DATA ENTRY AND OUTPUT:

-- All successful and unsuccessful requests for confidential and security-relevant information
+- Any additional event that is relevant to the security of the CA (such as remote or local data entry or data export); must be documented

 - KEY GENERATION: